Texas Rangers (baseball): Washington Senators (1961–1971)

 Ownership changed hands several times during the franchise's stay in Washington and was often plagued by poor decision-making and planning.
 Following their brief success in 1969, owner Bob Short was forced to make many questionable trades to lower the debt he had incurred to pay for the team in late 1968; the purchase price was reported at $9.4 million.
 By the end of the 1970 campaign, Short had issued an ultimatum: unless someone was willing to buy the Senators for $12 million (by comparison, the New York Yankees were sold in 1973 for $8.8 million), he would not renew the stadium lease and would move the team elsewhere.

 At first, it looked like a move to Buffalo, New York, was in the works as at the time, a proposed multi-use stadium was in the cards in either downtown Buffalo where the current KeyBank Center is, or in suburban Lancaster to share with the Buffalo Bills; however, the project went over budget and the Senators started to look elsewhere while the Bills opened up Rich Stadium instead.
 Short was especially receptive to an offer brought up by Arlington, Texas, mayor Tom Vandergriff, who had been trying to obtain a major league sports team to play in the Metroplex for over a decade.
 Years earlier, Charles O. Finley, the owner of the Kansas City Athletics, sought to relocate his baseball team to Dallas, but the idea was rebuffed and ultimately declined by the other AL team owners (the A's ultimately moved to Oakland, California in 1968).
 Arlington's hole card was Turnpike Stadium, a 10,000-seat park built in 1965 to house the Double-A Dallas–Fort Worth Spurs of the Texas League.
 However, it had been built to MLB specifications, and only minor excavations would be necessary to expand the park to accommodate major league crowds.

 Vandergriff's offer of a multimillion-dollar down payment prompted Short to make the move to Arlington.
 On September 21, 1971, American League owners voted 10–2 to allow the move of the franchise to Arlington for the 1972 season.
 Senators fans were livid, and enmity came to a head at the club's last game in Washington on Thursday, September 30.
 Thousands simply walked in without paying after the security guards left early, swelling the paid attendance of 14,460 to around 25,000, while fans unfurled a "SHORT STINKS" banner.
 With two outs in the top of the ninth inning and the Senators leading 7–5, several hundred youths stormed the field, raiding it for souvenirs.
 One man grabbed first base and ran off with it.
 With no security in sight and only three bases, umpire crew chief Jim Honochick forfeited the game to the New York Yankees.

-The nation's capital went without Major League Baseball for 33 years, until the relocation of the National League's Montreal Expos, who became the Washington Nationals in 2005.
+The nation's capital went without Major League Baseball for 33 years until the National League's Montreal Expos became the Washington Nationals in 2005.